proto-aiken-13/tp/docs/UserGuide.md

 * listParticipation 1 (List the participation record for the student with index 1)
 * listParticipation 5 (List the participation record for the student with index 5)

-### Assignment Grading

-For assignment grading, you can make the following commands:
-* assign
-* grade

 #### Distribute assignments: `assign`
 <a name="assign"></a>